PhotoSynthesist62/UCI_Data_Analytics_Bootcamp_2020/01-Excel/README.md

-## HW 1 - Excel Challenge (Kickstarter Campaigns)
+## 01 - Excel Challenge

+### Kickstarter Campaigns
 #### Modify and analyze the provided .csv table data (4,000 past Kickstarter projects) to identify market trends.

-Apply conditoional formatting text/background colors to "state" column: Successful (green/pale green), Failed (red/pink), Canceled (black/blue), Currently Live (brown/yellow).
+* Apply conditoional formatting text/background colors to "state" column: Successful (green/pale green), Failed (red/pink), Canceled (black/blue), Currently Live (brown/yellow).

-Add col O ("Percent Funded"); enter formula showing the percentage each campaign has been funded to reach its initial goal.
+* Add col O ("Percent Funded"); enter formula showing the percentage each campaign has been funded to reach its initial goal.
 Apply three-color scale conditional formatting to the col, starting at 0% (dark red), transitioning to green at 100%, and blue at 200%.

-Add col P ("Average Donation"); enter formula showing the average $ amount contributed per # of campaign backers.
+* Add col P ("Average Donation"); enter formula showing the average $ amount contributed per # of campaign backers.

-Add cols Q ("Category") and R ("Sub-Category"); enter formulas splliting column N ("Category and Sub-Category") into the new cols.
+* Add cols Q ("Category") and R ("Sub-Category"); enter formulas splliting column N ("Category and Sub-Category") into the new cols.

-Add cols S ("Date_Created_Conversion") and T ("Date_Ended_Conversion"); enter formulas converting the Unix timestamps in cols I ("deadline") and J ("launched"), respectively, to Excel date format in the new cols.
+* Add cols S ("Date_Created_Conversion") and T ("Date_Ended_Conversion"); enter formulas converting the Unix timestamps in cols I ("deadline") and J ("launched"), respectively, to Excel date format in the new cols.

 #### Category Stats